Didi11111/QHO541_Advanced_DataBase_System/README.md

 This project is a Node.js web application designed around movie-related functionalities, developed using the Express.js framework.
 The movie database has been downloaded from www.kaggle.com.

 ## Starting the project
-Certainly!
-Based on our conversation, here's a brief description of how to get started with Node.js and the associated libraries that were mentioned:

 ### 1. Setting up Node.js: